 What is a Disability Benefits Questionnaires (DBQs)

 What Are Disability Benefits Questionnaires (DBQs)?
 Veterans now have more control over the disability claims process.
-Veterans have the option of visiting a private health care provider instead of a VA facility to complete their disability evaluation form.
-Veterans can have their providers fill out any of the more than 70 DBQs that are appropriate for their conditions and submit them to us.
+Veterans can visit a private health care provider instead of a VA facility to complete their disability evaluation form.
+Veterans can have their providers fill out any of the more than 70 DBQs appropriate for their conditions and submit them to us.
 It's that easy!

 Visit our DBQ List by Form Name or DBQ List by Symptom pages to see the available forms.